 How Much is My Violin Worth?

-Violins can be worth anything from £1 for a battered old Skylark, to £10m and beyond for Stradivaris and Guarneris.
-Nobody knows quite how much the most expensive violin ever sold has been as buyers usually insist on anonymity, but sales in the millions are not unusual.
+Violins can be worth anything from £1 for a battered old Skylark to £10m, and beyond, for Stradivaris and Guarneris.
+Nobody knows how much was the most expensive violin ever sold as buyers usually insist on anonymity, but sales in the millions are not unusual.

 As many labels are false and many attributions dangerous, it is usually wise to have the instrument looked at by an expert.
-Sometimes it is possible to do this from a photograph, sometimes they will need to see it in person.
-We travel, incessantly, around the world looking at instruments and if you look at our valuation day schedule you may find we are near you soon.
-Otherwise, fill in our online valuation form and hope for the best.
-One warning.
-This is a free service and we are swamped with enquiries.
-We do our best to get through them, but please be patient.
+Sometimes it is possible to do this from a photograph; sometimes they will need to see it in person.